zemacedo99/FEUP-LAIG/README.md

 ### [TP1 - Scene Graph](TP1)

 - Parse | Build Scene & Interface:
-  - Controls and set current camera from a dropdown menu;
+  - Controls and set current camera from a dropdown menu
-  - Turn On and Off all lights created with XML;
+  - Turn On and Off all lights created with XML

 - Scene Graph | Reproduce a view with following elements:
   - Beach